Las-Vejas/windF12/Journal.md

 So I’m fighting with KiCad cus its placement is weird, but I forgot to add mounting holes so I have to do that (I thought I was done :sob:)
 This was the final straw.
 The switches aren’t aligning correctly, and I was losing my mind.
 I replaced everything, now correctly.
 I kept the old silkscreens but everything was replaced.

+I redid my routing to be nicer looking and added mounting holes to the (new) pcb.